-The HRRC meets monthly except the month of August.
-The HRRC procedures require five members for a quorum to conduct business.
-At least one committee member present must be a community representative not employed by or a student at GVSU, and one member must be a non-scientist.
+The HRRC meets as full board monthly except in August.
+The HRRC procedures require a majority of regular members present for a quorum to conduct business.
+The quorum for a full board HRRC meeting is seven (7) members.
+At least one committee member present must be a non-scientist.

-At every regular meeting the HRRC's primary business is the review and voting on approval for all research protocols requiring full board review as specified by the Federal Regulations under 45 CFR 46.
+At every regular meeting the HRRC's primary business is the review for approval all research protocols requiring full board review as specified by the Federal Regulations under 45 CFR 46.
 The board also conducts regular business pertaining to its educational functions and its policy and procedural operations.

 If your protocol requires full-board review, you will receive written notification of the meeting date, time, and location.
-The principal investigator (and faculty advisor if the PI is a student) are routinely invited to be present to discuss the research with the board, but are not required to do so unless explicitly stated by the Board.
-Investigators are present only when their protocol is being discussed after the board has made a preliminary review of the application for compliance with federal regulations and HRRC policies for protecting human subjects' rights, interests and welfare.
+The principal investigator (and faculty advisor if the PI is a student) are routinely invited to be present to discuss the research with the board, but are not required to do so unless explicitly directed by the HRRC chair.
+Investigators are present only when their protocol is being discussed and the principal focus is assuring compliance with federal regulations and HRRC policies for protecting human subjects' rights, interests and welfare.
 Investigators may not be present when the Board votes on approval of the protocol.
-Written notification of the Board's decision is usually available a couple of business days following the HRRC meeting.
+Written notification of the Board's decision is usually available within four business days following the HRRC meeting.